gumaerc-testorg/6.006-spring-2020/content/pages/syllabus.md

 Prerequisites
 -------------

-*   _[6.0001 Introduction to Computer Science and Programming in Python](/courses/6-0001-introduction-to-computer-science-and-programming-in-python-fall-2016/)_:  Basic experience programming in Python 3.
+*   _[6.0001 Introduction to Computer Science and Programming in Python](/courses/6-0001-introduction-to-computer-science-and-programming-in-python-fall-2016)_:  Basic experience programming in Python 3.
-*   _[6.042J Mathematics for Computer Science](/courses/6-042j-mathematics-for-computer-science-spring-2015/)_: Basic knowledge of discrete mathematics: set theory, relations and logic, combinatorics, proofs, recursion, number theory, graph theory, and probability.
+*   _[6.042J Mathematics for Computer Science](/courses/6-042j-mathematics-for-computer-science-spring-2015)_: Basic knowledge of discrete mathematics: set theory, relations and logic, combinatorics, proofs, recursion, number theory, graph theory, and probability.

 We strongly caution against taking 6.006 before having fulfilled the listed prerequisites.
-We will evaluate your understanding of the prerequisite material via a short [Problem Set 0 assignment]({{< baseurl >}}/pages/assignments).
+We will evaluate your understanding of the prerequisite material via a short {{% resource_link bdb6c046-d849-dd11-ab64-cdea4975d145 "Problem Set 0 assignment" %}}.
 All students must submit this evaluation, regardless of prerequisite status.
 We will assign each submission a letter grade.
 If you receive a C or below on the assignment, you will need to meet with a staff member to review your performance before you will be allowed to take the class.
 We will not grade any other assignments from you until a good faith attempt of Problem Set 0 has been submitted.
 The grade for this assignment will NOT affect your final grade in the class, but turning it in is required for taking this class.

 Course Description
 ------------------